stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 x.adj() += sum_x.adj() * 2.0 * x.val()
 ```

 and so we want to add a specialization in `stan/math/rev/fun` that calculates reverse mode's adjoint directly.
 The methods on `x` above use custom Eigen methods for matrices, vectors, and arrays, `.val()` and `.adj()`.
-For an `Eigen::Matrix<var, Rows, Cols>` the internal Eigen representation comes down to a struct holding an array of `var` types and information on the row and column sizes.
+For an `Eigen::Matrix<var, Rows, Cols>` the internal Eigen representation comes down to a struct holding an array of @ref stan::math::var  types and information on the row and column sizes.

 ```
 struct DenseStorage {